 The best months for Northern Lights Viewing

-Like many experts, I think the best months for viewing the Northern Lights in Alaska are during fall – October and November – and very early spring – March.
-These months offer a solid compromise between a great chance to get a very dark sky in reasonable hours and temperatures mere mortals – not just Alaskans – can withstand.
+Experts agree that the best months for viewing the Northern Lights in Alaska are during fall - October and November - and very early spring - March.
+These months offer a solid compromise between a great chance to get a very dark sky in reasonable hours and temperatures mere mortals - not just Alaskans - can withstand.

 It's still going to be cold.

 Alaska can get cold even in summertime, let alone during fall and spring.
 The closer your dates are to actual winter months, the darker the sky and the colder the days and nights.
 In that respect, October is slightly better than March and November.

 Can you see the Northern Lights in September?

 Yes, you can!
 I know because we have!